-With some of the most dramatic and varied scenery on the Maine Coast and home to Maine's only national park, Mount Desert Island (pronounced "Mount Dessert" by locals) is Maine's most popular tourist destination, attracting well over 2 million visitors a year.
+With some of the most dramatic and varied scenery on the Maine Coast—and home to Maine's only national park—Mount Desert Island (pronounced "dessert" by locals) is Maine's most popular tourist destination, attracting well over 2 million visitors a year.
 Much of the approximately 12-by-15-mile island belongs to Acadia National Park.
-The rocky coastline rises starkly from the ocean, appreciable along the scenic drives.
-Trails for hikers of all skill levels lead to the rounded tops of the mountains, providing views of Frenchman and Blue Hill bays and beyond.
-Ponds and lakes beckon you to swim, fish, or boat.
-Ferries and charter boats provide a different perspective o… Read More
+You can take a scenic drive along the island's rocky coastline, whose stark cliffs rise from the ocean.
+A network of old carriage roads lets you explore Acadia's wooded interior, filled with birds and other wildlife, and trails for hikers of all skill levels lead to rounded mountaintops, providing views of Frenchman and Blue Hill bays and beyond.
+Ponds and lakes beckon you to swim, fish, or boat, and ferries and charter boats provide a different perspective o… Read More

 n the island and a chance to explore the outer islands.